hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 as a gateway to the other members.
 For any operation requested from the client, it will redirect the request to the relevant member and return the response back to the client connected to this member.

-FaaS(Function as a Service) is an example use case.
-Let's say you deployed a function in which a Hazelcast Node.js Client starts each time the function runs.
-In this case, using a unisocket client will be faster because the client will connect to just one member.
+FaaS(Function as a Service) is an example use case of a unisocket client.
+Let's say you deployed a function in which a Hazelcast
+Node.js Client starts each time the function runs.
+In this case, using a unisocket client will run faster than a smart client, because a unisocket client will connect to just one member, whereas a smart client will connect to all cluster members.

 An example configuration for unisocket client is given below.